Tricky1975/Devlog/README.md

-No longer active and replaced by Syldeyn
+No longer active and replaced by Azor